Run Edge locally with a file-backed policy, send two test logs, and verify Edge drops the debug log and forwards the error log.

 }

-Step 3: Run Edge
+3. Run Edge

-docker run -d \
+docker run --name tero-edge-quickstart --rm \

 -p 8080:8080 \

--v $(pwd)/config.json:/etc/edge/config.json \
+-v "$(pwd)/config.json:/etc/edge/config.json" \

--v $(pwd)/policies.json:/etc/edge/policies.json \
+-v "$(pwd)/policies.json:/etc/edge/policies.json" \

-ghcr.io/usetero/edge:latest \
+ghcr.io/usetero/edge-datadog:latest \

 /etc/edge/config.json

-# Send a debug log (should be dropped)
+4. Send a debug log

 curl -X POST http://localhost:8080/api/v2/logs \